Sultanate of Rum

-The Sultanate of Rum, or Seljuk Empire of Rum, (Note: Also referred to as the Anatolian Seljuk Sultanate (سلجوقیان روم), the Sultanate of Iconium, the Anatolian Seljuk State (Anadolu Selçuklu Devleti), the Seljuks of Turkey (Türkiye Selçukluları), or the Konya Sultanate) was a culturally Turco-Persian Sunni Muslim state, established over conquered Byzantine territories and peoples (Rum) of Anatolia by the Seljuk Turks following their entry into Anatolia after the Battle of Manzikert in 1071.
-The name Rum was a synonym for the medieval Eastern Roman Empire and its peoples, as it remains in modern Turkish.
-The name is derived from the Aramaic and Parthian names for ancient Rome, via the Greek Ῥωμαῖοι meaning Anatolia.
-It is considered to be the beginning of Turkish history in Anatolia.
+The Sultanate of Rum, or Seljuk Sultanate of Rum, (Note: Also referred to as the Anatolian Seljuk Sultanate (سلجوقیان روم), the Sultanate of Iconium, the Anatolian Seljuk State (Anadolu Selçuklu Devleti), the Seljuks of Turkey (Türkiye Selçukluları), or the Konya Sultanate (Note: "..the Seljuk Empire of Rum, which later rose to dominate most of Turkoman Anatolia.
+While Anatolia was gradually transformed into a Turkish dominion, the Great Seljuk Empire, now centered at Isfahan, reached its peak.)) was a culturally Turco-Persian, Sunni Muslim state established over conquered Byzantine territories and peoples (Rum) of Anatolia by the Seljuk Turks following their entry into Anatolia after the Battle of Manzikert in 1071.
+The name Rum was a synonym for the medieval Roman Empire and its peoples, as it remains in modern Turkish.
+(Note: "This state too bore the name of Rûm, if not officially, then at least in everyday usage, and its princes appear in the Eastern chronicles under the name Seljuks of Rûm (Ar.: Salâjika ar-Rûm)) (Note: "The Seljuqs called the lands of their sultanate Rûm because it had been established on territory long considered 'Roman', i.e. Byzantine, by Muslim armies.")
+The name is derived from the Aramaic and Parthian names for ancient Rome, which had reached these languages via the Greek Ῥωμαῖοι.
+The Seljuk Turks used the name to refer to Anatolia.
+The Sultanate of Rum is considered to be the beginning of Turkish history in Anatolia.

 The Sultanate of Rum seceded from the Seljuk Empire under Suleiman ibn Qutalmish in 1077.
 It had its capital first at Nicaea and then at Iconium.
 It reached the height of its power during the late 12th and early 13th century, when it succeeded in taking key Byzantine ports on the Mediterranean and Black Sea coasts.
 In the east, the sultanate reached Lake Van.
 Trade through Anatolia from Iran and Central Asia was developed by a system of caravanserai.
 Especially strong trade ties with the Genoese formed during this period.
 The increased wealth allowed the sultanate to absorb other Turkish states that had been established following the conquest of Byzantine Anatolia: Danishmendids, House of Mengüjek, Saltukids, Artuqids.

 The Seljuk sultans bore the brunt of the Crusades and eventually succumbed to the Mongol invasion at the 1243 Battle of Köse Dağ.
 For the remainder of the 13th century, the Seljuks acted as vassals of the Ilkhanate.
 Their power disintegrated during the second half of the 13th century.
 The last of the Seljuk vassal sultans of the Ilkhanate, Mesud II, was murdered in 1308.
 The dissolution of the Seljuk state left behind many small Anatolian beyliks (Turkish principalities), among them the Ottoman dynasty which eventually conquered the rest and reunited Anatolia to become the Ottoman Empire.